Canterbury Shaker Village, Canterbury NH

 About 20 miles from Lake Winnipesaukee, you’ll find this fascinating vestige of a not-quite dead yet religious way of life.
 These 17 buildings are all that is left of the vibrant community that once thrived here.

 Founded by James and Jane Wardly in England in 1747, the celibate Shakers nearly died out when they did.
-But, in the 1770’s, after “Mother Ann” Lee lost four babies in childbirth, she believed that God was telling her to stop having sex with her husband.
-Lee found the Shaker’s celibate lifestyle to her liking, and when she had a vision that God was preparing a place for her in the New World, took her own eight followers to Albany NY – establishing the American Shakers.
+But, in the 1770’s, after “Mother Ann” Lee lost four babies in childbirth, she believed that God was sending a clear message to abstain from sex with her husband.
+Lee had a vision that God was preparing a place for her in the New World, and, heeding the call, took her own eight followers to Albany NY – establishing the American Shakers.

 At its height, there were 6,000 Shakers nationwide – 300 of whom lived here in Canterbury NH.
 An offshoot of the Quakers, which had been established in the 1600’s, the Shakers were an equal-opportunity sect, accepting all races and creeds.
 The Shakers worshiped through dance; clapping and singing like Miriam and King David – thus earning the nickname “Shaking Quakers.”
 While Quakers could marry and own land, the Shakers were celibate and communal.